 Once in a while a writer hits an idea so squarely on the head that society unconditionally embraces it.
 Such is the case with Orwell’s concept of “Newspeak” in 1984.
 A language autocratically contrived to limit imagination and willpower, Newspeak may be the most pervasively integrated science fiction term in civic discourse.
 By the 1960s it was not uncommon for academic papers to refer to Newspeak without allusion to Orwell, and today even second-rate bands casually incorporate Newspeak vocabulary.
 My generation grew up instinctively understanding that manipulating language means manipulating thought.

 The conflict between the two parties is often portrayed as an Orwellian struggle to dominate the language.
 Today’s most important political strategists are message gurus, and the most successful speeches are those which change the language of a debate.
 George W. Bush’s introduction in September 2001 of the “War on Terror” set the terms for eight years of global political debate.
 Major news networks endorsed the terminology, leading to an undocumented but undeniably powerful shift in popular geopolitical perceptions.
 The same can be said for “homeland security.”
-Reagan’s “welfare queen” had strongly affected perceptions of the social safety net, and Nixon’s “war on drugs” set the stage for a fourfold increase in the incarceration rate over three decades.
+Reagan’s “welfare queen” deeply colored perceptions of the social safety net, and Nixon’s “war on drugs” set the stage for a fourfold increase in the incarceration rate over three decades.

 As little as ten years ago, at the inception of the War on Terror, clear channels existed for promoting new vocabulary.
 A handful of media outlets were still responsible for a large share of the national political conversation.
 One primetime commercial (like LBJ’s famous “Daisy” ad, aired only once) could strongly influence the tenor of a campaign.